02 Nov Our motion design process: creating stories that captivate

 Our motion design process

-Scripting – After a kick-off call, we work with our copywriters to help develop a script/concept that will pair well with animation and achieve our client’s objective.
-That means looking for opportunities for animation/visuals to support a voice over and identifying places in the script that might pose problems when we arrive at animation.
+Scripting – After a kick-off call, we work with our copywriters to help develop a script/concept that will pair well with animation and achieve our client’s goals.
+We look for opportunities where visuals best support a voice over and identify areas of the script that may be more challenging to pair with animation.

 Moodboards – Once we have a script in place, we send over a selection of images that serve as references for the style we’re envisioning.
 We pull these images from other motion work, the internet, illustrations, fine art, embroidery, wherever – and do our best to explain what we’re seeing in them and how that look supports the project.